json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 resources: `https://example.com/name` (at `/properties/name`) and
 `https://example.com/age` (at `/properties/age`).
 In the bottom left, an example instance that successfully validates against the schema.
 Note that the instance does not declare the `age` optional property.
-In the right, a directed graph representation of the relationship between these schema resources.
+On the right, a directed graph representation of the relationship between these schema resources.
 Similar to how we did before, we gray out the parts of the schema and of the directed graph that are not part of the dynamic scope.